joezuntz/git-latex-diff/README.md

 # git-latex-diff-compile

-This command is a very thin and stupid wrapper around latexdiffcite https://pypi.python.org/pypi/latexdiffcite It just runs that command to generate a latex diff and then
+This command is a very thin and stupid wrapper around latexdiffcite https://pypi.python.org/pypi/latexdiffcite It just runs that command to generate a latex diff and then compiles the resulting latex assuming that you want to use pdflatex and bibtex.

 ## Installation